I'm happy to be back and working with my long-time partner Vital Proteins to bring you this new recipe for a chocolate paleo protein shake.

 I was unable to tolerate sweeteners like honey and maple syrup during this recent flare, so if my bananas weren't very sweet I would occasionally add just a touch of 100% pure stevia powder extract to my shake.
 It doesn't take much – 1/8 teaspoon was more than enough.
 Unlike other sugar substitutes, Stevia is derived from a plant.
 Because Stevia has a negligible effect on blood glucose it is attractive to people on carbohydrate-controlled diets.
 I don't use it often in my recipes because I don't love the flavor for baked goods, but it works well in this shake.

-Keep in mind that every body is different, and what I can tolerate during a flare, could be different than what you can.
-I also used this as a complete meal replacement, so keep that in mind as well!
+Keep in mind that every body is different.
+What I can tolerate during a flare, could be different than what you can.
+I also used the chocolate paleo protein shake as a complete meal replacement, so keep that in mind as well!
 The ingredients are Whole30 friendly (just leave out the optional sweetener) if you're pregnant or nursing and want to add a smoothie to your snack repertoire.